Your Guide to Sea Ranch Harbor Seals

-Both federal law and local designation of marine reserves serve to protect the marine mammals.
+Both federal law and local designation of marine reserves serve to protect marine mammals.

 Sea Ranch Marine Reserves

-Because Sea Ranch harbor seals enjoy hauling out in the various protected coves, many are designated as Marine Reserves.
+Because Sea Ranch harbor seals enjoy hauling out in our protected coves, many are designated as Marine Reserves.
 This prohibits the taking of fish or disruption of marine life in these areas, including the Sea Ranch harbor seals.